-PREVENTING AND RESPONDING TO INCIDENTS OF SEXUAL MISCONDUCT AND DOMESTIC VIOLENCE/STALKING
+PREVENTING AND RESPONDING TO INCIDENTS OF SEXUAL MISCONDUCT/DOMESTIC VIOLENCE/STALKING

-Sexual misconduct and domestic violence (including stalking) are strictly prohibited at MMA, as is explicitly stated in both the Student Honor Code of Conduct and Responsibilities (Appendix D) and the policy prohibiting Sexual Misconduct and Sexual Assault (Appendix B).
-"Dating Violence" is not defined as a crime per se under Maine State Law; however, incidents of dating violence are prohibited under Maine statutes prohibiting assault and domestic violence and dating violence is prohibited under the MMA Student Honor Code.
-MMA employs several strategies to educate the campus community about the issue of sexual misconduct and violence on college campuses, the Maine laws and MMA policies prohibiting sexual misconduct and domestic violence, grievance procedures, and the rights of students and the obligations of the Academy under Title IX, as well as steps students, faculty and staff can take to reduce the incidence of sexual misconduct and domestic violence in our campus community.
+Sexual misconduct, dating violence, domestic violence and stalking are strictly prohibited at MMA, as is explicitly stated in both the Student Honor Code of Conduct and Responsibilities (Appendix D) and the policy prohibiting Sexual Misconduct and Sexual Assault (Appendix B).
+"Dating Violence" is not defined as a crime per se under Maine State Law; however, incidents of dating violence are prohibited under Maine statutes prohibiting assault and domestic violence, and dating violence is prohibited under the MMA Student Honor Code.